Nevada Record Sealing Services

-If you have a criminal record in Nevada, I’m sure you understand how frustrating it can be to have a criminal record.
-Whether you’re charged, convicted, or only arrested for a crime in Nevada, a criminal record is created with the Nevada Department of Public Safety’s Records, Communications and Compliance Division (RCCD) who then forwards these records to the FBI Criminal Justice Information Services Division, making your records available when you’re trying to get a job or something else that requires a background check.
+If you have a criminal record in Nevada, I’m sure you understand how frustrating it can be.
+Whether you’re charged, convicted, or only arrested for a crime in Nevada, a criminal record is created with the Nevada Department of Public Safety’s Records, Communications and Compliance Division (RCCD), who then forwards these records to the FBI Criminal Justice Information Services Division, making your records available in a background check.

-This can make getting the job you want seem impossible.
-It can make living where you want out of reach.
-You may even have had some of your constitutional rights revoked like voting or owning a gun.
-Even though you’ve completed your sentence and moved on, mistakes from your past can follow you around for the rest of your life.
-Thankfully, Nevada law provides a way for many Nevadans to seal both arrest and conviction records.
+Having a criminal record can make getting the job you want seem impossible, make living where you want out of reach, and may even revoke some of your constitutional rights like voting or owning a gun.
+Even though you’ve completed your sentence, mistakes from your past can follow you around for the rest of your life.
+Thankfully, Nevada law provides a way for many residents to seal both arrest and conviction records.

 Know Your Options

-Nevada provides a few methods to deal with a criminal record, so it’s important to review the specific circumstances surrounding the incidents on your record to figure out what’s the best method for you to deal with your criminal record.
+Nevada provides a few methods to deal with a criminal record, so it’s important to review the specific circumstances surrounding the incidents on your record to determine the best method of relief.

 The most common remedies to deal with a criminal record in Nevada include:

 Nevada generally allows quite a few people to seal arrest records, misdemeanor convictions, and felony convictions.
-On the service-specific pages linked above, we will go over information about both of these post-conviction remedies in more detail, covering both how to qualify for these remedies and what the effects are for each of them.
+On the service-specific pages linked above, we review both of these post-conviction remedies in more detail, covering both how to qualify and the effects for each of them.

 This Information is for You

-Since most people reading this aren’t lawyers, we’ve tried to simplify the legal jargon on our website, so regular people can follow along and get the information they need to understand their rights.
-However, before we get started, we want to be clear that some of this stuff can get pretty complicated, and in many cases it’s best to seek the assistance of an experienced lawyer.
+Since the majority of people reading this aren’t lawyers, we’ve tried to simplify the legal jargon on our website, so regular people may follow along and get the information needed to understand their rights.
+However, before we get started, we should be clear that some of this information can get complicated, and, in many cases, it’s best to seek the assistance of an experienced lawyer.

-To help you understand your rights, our lawyers have developed a tool that can be very helpful in figuring out what your options are.
-This tool can’t be perfectly accurate all of the time, but our lawyers have invested a lot of time and resources working to make it as accurate as possible.
+To help you understand your rights, our lawyers have developed a tool that can be helpful in figuring out your options.
+This tool can’t be perfectly accurate in every situation, but our lawyers have invested substantial time and resources working to make it as accurate as possible.

 Record sealing in Nevada often allows you to legally state that you were not arrested and have not been convicted of a crime.
-There are specific requirements discussed in our Nevada resources, but the main requirements to seal your record are that you’ve completed your sentence, your conviction was not for a disallowed offense, and you have satisfied the relevant waiting period.
+There are specific requirements discussed in our Nevada resources, but the general requirements to seal your record are that you’ve completed your sentence, your conviction was not for an ineligible offense, and you have satisfied the relevant waiting period.

 How will sealing my conviction or arrest record help me get a job?

-Sealing a Nevada conviction is currently the best way to improve your chances of getting a job when you have a criminal record.
-You can legally state that the conviction or arrest never occurred, and Nevada criminal justice agencies cannot release or make available any information related to the sealed matter.
-The bottom line is that the sealed criminal record will not show up in virtually any background check related to employment.
+Sealing a Nevada conviction is currently the best way to improve your chances of getting a job with a criminal record.
+You can legally state that the conviction or arrest never occurred, and Nevada criminal justice agencies cannot release or make any information related to the sealed matter available.
+The bottom line is that the sealed criminal record will not appear in virtually any background check related to employment.

 However, even after your criminal record has been sealed, the RCCD continues to maintain sealed criminal records.
-They are prohibited from releasing this information to the public, but upon special request, a handful of government organizations may access sealed information in limited circumstances.
+They are prohibited from releasing this information to the public, but, upon special request in limited circumstances, a handful of government organizations may access sealed information.
 These organizations include: The State Gaming Control Board and Nevada Gaming Commission if the charge is related to gaming, and prosecuting attorneys in some situations.

-Unfortunately, under current Nevada law, the only way to restore your firearm rights is via a pardon from the Nevada Board of Pardons Commissioner.
+Unfortunately, under current Nevada law, the only way to restore your firearm rights is through a pardon from the Nevada Board of Pardons Commissioner.

 Restoring firearm rights involves both state and federal law that should be handled by an experienced lawyer.
-The lawyers in our firm regularly handle complex firearm rights restoration issues, so a good first step in exploring whether you can restore your firearm rights would be to take our Secure Eligibility Test, and then if appropriate, setting up a time to speak with our legal staff about how to proceed.
+The lawyers in our firm regularly handle complex firearm rights restoration issues, so a good first step in exploring whether you can restore your firearm rights would be to take our Secure Eligibility Test.
+Then, if appropriate, set up a time to speak with our legal staff about how to proceed.